datawhores/AHD-Uploader/README.md

 2. from sys import which
 3. which(program)

-There is some combability issues with using path and windows, that causes issues with other commands in the program
+There is some combability issues with using path and windows, that causes issues with other commands in the program.
+So full paths are required on that plaform

 - -- wget : optional argument to change path to wget, programs comes with binary
 - -- dottorrent : optional argument to change path to dottorent, programs comes with binary